omaha-consulting/winget.pro/run/docker/README.md

 in [`docker-compose.yml`](docker-compose.yml) and edit them to set the credentials of the user you want to log in with.

-Then execute the following command:
+Then execute the command below.
+If you are on an older version of Docker, then really make sure to write `docker-compose` and not `docker compose`.
+Otherwise, you will get many path-related errors.

     docker-compose up